All Posts Engineering

 ⚙️

 Shopify Functions represent the most significant expansion of Shopify's extensibility model since the platform launched.
-For years, checkout customization required Plus-plan workarounds, Script Editor (deprecated), or abandoning Shopify checkout entirely for a custom headless build.
+For years, checkout customization required Plus plan workarounds, Script Editor (deprecated), or abandoning Shopify checkout entirely for a custom headless build.
 Functions change that calculation.

 Here's what you actually need to know as a developer.